BlueRosy/react/26-passwordGenerator/README.md

 2. different buttons will trigger a function to decide the optional char candidate inside the password
 3. copy button will trigger the textCopy function: onClick={copyText}, we will utilize the window.navigator.clipboard.writeText() function to copy the text into the clipboard. and use element.select() to select the text inside the inputbox
-4. useEffect, useCallback, useRef notice that in this program, I just use the useEffect function, 不知道为何如果使用了useCallback + useEffect 之后好像更新password延迟了（应该是开始的password length 没有变化，所以没有callback 产生的缘故）
+4. useEffect, useCallback, useRef notice that in this program, I just use the useEffect function
-    我的这个版本只用了normal function + useEffect

 `difference`: